sungsoo-ahn/2025/_posts/2025-04-28-dpo-practice.md

 {% include figure.html path="assets/img/2025-04-28-dpo-practice/math-qwen2-1.5b-all.png" class="img-fluid" %}
 <div class="caption">
-    Figure 1: both of the logits of the chosen response and the logits of the rejected response dropping.
-(Notes: the rewards is the sum of the logits.)
+    Figure 1: The training monitor of DPO process, where the chosen reward is the output logit of the chosen responses and the rejected reward is the output logit of the rejected responses.
 </div>

 This problem is more pronounced when training with only one preference pair with a small edit distance (See Figure 2):